haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 Same as pragma Compile_Time_Error, except a warning is issued instead of an error message.
+If switch *-gnatw_C* is used, a warning is only issued if the value of the expression is known to be True at compile time, not when the value of the expression is not known at compile time.
 Note that if this pragma is used in a package that is with'ed by a client, the client will get the warning even though it is issued by a with'ed package (normally warnings in with'ed units are suppressed, but this is a special exception to that rule).